Ethical clothing makers are seeking earth-friendly solutions to dyeing their fashions

 Change is coming, but it’ll be a while

-A 2017 story at Fashionista profiled Audrey Louise Reynolds whose Brooklyn dye works creates a wide palette from natural sources such as squid ink, flowers, shells, plankton, and soil.
+A story at Fashionista profiles Audrey Louise Reynolds whose Brooklyn dye works creates a wide palette from natural sources such as squid ink, flowers, shells, plankton, and soil.
 She counts J. Crew and Nike among her clients and also offers her dyes direct to consumers.
-But the production from her big-name clients were, according to Reynolds, "…something that's viable for press, something that sets them apart from producing in a factory."
+But the production from her big-name clients is, according to Reynolds, "…something that's viable for press, something that sets them apart from producing in a factory."
+Without having to read between the lines, it’s apparent what she is doing cannot currently be scaled for those major brands normal production.

 She recognizes the barriers to full-scale apparel production using natural dyes while retaining her artisanal approach.
 Similarly, I aim to infuse everything Sympatico makes with a hands-on, artisanal ethic.
-I also recognize that we have a way to go in making truly pristine, clean dyeing processes a reality.
+I also recognize that there are still challenges to making truly pristine, clean dyeing processes a reality.

 The challenges are complex.
 Natural dyes have some downsides.
 They tend to fade faster than synthetics, which may cause consumers to discard otherwise wearable clothes.
 It’s difficult to achieve a consistent color — something consumers count on.
 Natural dyeing requires much greater quantities of dyestuff, potentially tying up farmland otherwise used for food production.
 Although many mordants (dye fixatives) used in natural dyeing are household, non-toxic items, others contain contaminating heavy metal salts.